2011 Early Flood Warning System - Duck Creek

 PWM Grant Approval for Cost Share by Board of Directors on January 21, 2011

-The Board of Directors has also approved ongoing operations and maintenance costs for three stream gages.
-MWCD will be a cost share partner in the ongoing operations and maintenance costs.
+MWCD has agreed to be a cost share partner for the ongoing operations and maintenance costs.